Table of Content

 A Note on Laptops

 It’s worth noting that laptops are especially problematic with standing desks.
 Laptops were designed to be used while sitting—that’s the only way that the screen-attached-to-keyboard model makes any sense.
-We highly recommend outfitting your setup with both a peripheral keyboard and an external monitor with a monitor arm.
+We highly recommend outfitting your setup with both a peripheral keyboard and an external monitor with a monitor arm, like the iMovR Dual-Purpose Laptop Holder or Laptop Mount Tray.
 You don't want to look downwards all day and suffer neck pain, so the monitor arm is necessary for optimal placement.

 If you intend to use your laptop screen in addition to the monitor, we recommend using a notebook adapter and a second monitor arm, allowing you to position your laptop above your desk, in conjunction with a peripheral keyboard.
 If you only need one monitor, you can use your laptop keyboard, making sure to set your desk at the right height without having to worry about looking down at the screen.
 The only problem with using your laptop keyboard is that you sacrifice the ergonomics of "split" keyboards, which offer a host of benefits.